arthsmiller/foodpicker/readme.md

   - number of unused restaurants
   - github like acitivity map for each restaurant (frequency of orders on day x)

+### Scoring System:
++10 base score per order
+-3 if faulty
++3 if bonus
++5 if delivery before 12 o'clock
+-2 if delivery takes more than 1 hour
+-5 if over 1,5 hours

 ### Done:
 - carbon format issue when editing